puzpuzpuz/blog/cky7auu7j0ij55ns11omzba1w.md

-## Benchmarking Non-Shared Locks in Java
+## Benchmarking ReentrantLock vs. custom spinlocks

 [Last time](https://puzpuzpuz.io/scalable-readers-writer-lock) we discussed scalability of `j.u.c.l.ReentrantReadWriteLock` and some alternatives.
 Some of the alternatives used a simple CAS (compare-and-swap) based spinlock as the internal writer lock.
 So, I was curious whether such custom spinlock makes sense against what we have in the standard library.
 This brief post is dedicated to benchmarking the `ReentrantLock` class against a number of alternatives.